slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 <!--
 - A inveja mata-nos.
 O sucesso dá-nos vida!
 - Humans hate the most successful humans as it makes their little egos feel inferior.

+#q["Envy is ignorance, imitation is suicide." -- Ralph Waldo Emerson $  1803  $]
+#q["The envious die not once, but as often as the envied win applause." -- Baltasar Gracián $  1601  $]
 -->

 > *"You’ll never be criticized by someone who is doing more than you.
-You’ll always be critized by someone who is doing less.
+You’ll always be criticized by someone who is doing less.
 Remember that."
 -- Denzel Washington [1954]*

 Envy is a sign that you are not focused on your life.

 Jealousy is the face of low self-esteem.
-An healthy mind does not speak ill of others.
+A healthy mind does not speak ill of others.
 Outliers inspire envy.
 Once they stop talking to you, they start talking about you.
-Intelligence, wealth, fame, luck, beauty, health, sucess and lifestyle (freedom) are the main triggers.
+Intelligence, wealth, fame, luck, beauty, health, success, and lifestyle (freedom) are the main triggers.

 Treat haters like toddlers.
-When people criticize your life they are speaking about their fears and limitations not yours.
-Only take advice from those achieving what you want to achieve.
+When people criticize your life, they are speaking about their fears and limitations, not yours.
+Only take advice from those achieving what you want.
 Ignore and be flattered by the rest.
-Never hate people who are jealous of you.
-Respect their jealousy — they think that you’re better than them.
+Never hate people who are jealous of you—respect their jealousy; they think you’re better than them.
 If someone is copying you, you won.
-Jealousy comes in jokes, pay attention.
+Jealousy comes in jokes—pay attention.

 > *"The dogs bark but the caravan moves on."
 -- vox populi*